Updated July 2014

 Missouri’s adoption assistance link:

 Code of State Regulations, Title 13 Department of Social Services, Division 35 Children’s Services, Chapter 38 Adoption and Guardianship Subsidy–13 CSR 35-38.030 and 13 CSR 35-38.040:

-Child Welfare Manual, Section 4 Out-of-Home Care, Chapter 30 Subsidizing An Adoption/Legal Guardianship:
+Child Welfare Manual, Section 4 Out-of-Home Care, Chapter 9 (Adoption and Guardianship Process), Subsection 6 – Subsidizing an Adoption/Legal Guardianship

 Who is Eligible for Adoption Assistance or Subsidy?